ncatlab/nlab-content/pages/1/0/4/7/7401/content.md

   }
 $$

-by stepwise constructing lifts in in the skeletal filtration, lemma \ref{coSkeletonTower}.
+by stepwise constructing lifts in the skeletal filtration, lemma \ref{coSkeletonTower}.

 At $n = 0$, observe that since $L_0(X) = \emptyset$ for all $X$, the fact that